 So those are all my tips for using painters tape.
 For painting a front door?
 My tips are pretty simple (there are a MILLION posts about this if you’re wanting more).
 If you can pop the door off the hinges and paint it on sawhorses that’s totally the best case.
 We did that when we painted the inside of the door for our entryway makeover.
 No hinges to or anything to worry about.
 If you can’t or don’t want to (it only took two coats with the right paint, so popping it off is a big commitment)… at least take the hardware off (handles and locks).
 I have never taken them off before but it took four screws and I was done- so easy!
 Don’t let it stress you out and just take them off.

 For actually painting, use a brush to get in all the grooves first then, working quickly while it’s still wet, roll out the rest of the door.
-We bought a quick drying paint for the door so we could close the door 2 hours after painting.
+We chose Americana Curb Appeal in New England Navy for the door- it’s a a quick drying paint so we could close the door 2 hours after painting.
 That’s AMAZING but it means that we had to work pretty quickly.
 Another tip with outdoor surfaces like doors… pretty much any kind of paint ever can’t be applied when it’s over 21 degrees Celsius (70 Fahrenheit) because it won’t cure.
 That meant getting up early in the morning to paint- but I’d way prefer that over dealing with peeling paint in a few months ;)

 That’s it!
 I’m SO happy with how having this little part of our exterior done makes me feel about our progress.
 Working on it in evenings and weekends with kids underfoot has been slower than we imagined (isn’t everything with kids?) so this was a welcome win.
 I can’t wait to get the rest of the exterior done to share with you all!

 Sign up to receive a once-a-week newsletter from me with new posts, exciting updates, exclusive discounts and freebies.
 Just good stuff!